 The principle of segmentation was patented in 1962 \cite{Fredrick1962}.
 However this segmentation strategy is not always the best solution to achieve high power efficiency as it was pointed out many times and even before the publication of the patent.
 Thus, along the years, many criteria were selected and used to see if the global efficiency could sufficiently increase by segmentation.
 If some studies focused on local entropy production \cite{Clingman1961} and differential output power \cite{Schilz1998}, others developed more global approaches \cite{Harman1958, Heikes1961}.
-Recently Snyder and Ursell proposed the so-called compatibility approach giving a rule of thumb based on a compatibility factor associated with each material \cite{Ursell2002, Snyder2003}.
-The associated thermodynamic framework was further discussed in Ref.~\cite{Goupil2009}.
+Fairly recently Snyder and Ursell proposed the so-called compatibility approach giving a rule of thumb based on a compatibility factor associated with each material \cite{Ursell2002, Snyder2003}.

 Our purpose here is to highlight the underlying physical mechanisms permitting or not compatibility between different thermoelectric materials.
-We focus on the simple, yet illustrative, case of a leg composed of only two thermoelectric segments.
+We focus on the simple, yet illustrative, case of a leg composed of two thermoelectric segments.
 The key issue that we address is the determination of the temperature at the junction, $T_{\rm m}$, and its variation as the system operates.
 This was hardly ever considered even though El-Genk and Saber noticed that the electrical current should have an impact on this temperature ~\cite{ElGenk2003}.
-In the present work, we consider constant parameters to remain on an analytical level and hence put forth the essential physical processes at work in the themoelectric transport at the interface of the two subsystems; but note that our analysis may extend to cases with temperature-dependent materials's parameters.
+In the present work, we consider constant parameters to remain on an analytical level and hence put forth the essential physical processes at work in the thermoelectric transport at the interface of the two subsystems; but note that our analysis may extend to cases with temperature-dependent materials's parameters.